izagawd/stable_gen_map/README.md

 - and use **generational keys** to avoid use-after-free bugs.

 It’s designed for patterns like *graphs, self-referential structures, and arenas* where you want to keep `&T` references around while still inserting new elements, and you want to be able to defer the removal of elements, such as, at the end of a videogame's frame, or turn.
-Great for patterns that rely on shared mutability on a single thread.
+Great for patterns that rely on shared mutability on a single thread, and removes a lot of borrow checker struggles.

 > **Important:** This crate is intentionally single-threaded.
 The map types are not `Sync`, and are meant to be used from a single thread only.